Aircoookie/WLED-Docs/docs/basics/install-binary.md

 This installer is not yet available for ESPs with flash chips smaller than 4MB (e.g. ESP01)

 !!! tip
-    In case you want to flash WLED with audioreactive usermod, several users reported that this alternate installer site may work better: [https://wled-install.github.io/](https://wled-install.github.io/).
+    In case you want to flash WLED with audioreactive usermod: several users reported that this alternate installer site may work better: [https://wled-install.github.io/](https://wled-install.github.io/).
-    It seems that the standard WLED installer sometimes fails to properly initialize microphone hardware.
+    After using the standard WLED installer, microphone hardware sometimes cannot be initialized properly by WLED.

 ### Flashing method 2: esptool